southrivertech/titanapi.pub/sdk/powershell/docs/TitanApi.md

 Create a server node for a cluster

 ### [New-SvrPgpKey](New-SvrPgpKey.md)
-Creates a new Pgp key and returns the current list of Pgp keys
+Create a new Pgp key and returns the current list of Pgp keys

 ### [New-SvrReport](New-SvrReport.md)
-Creates a report and returns the current list of reports
+Create a report and returns the current list of reports

 ### [New-SvrSshKey](New-SvrSshKey.md)
-Creates a new ssh key and returns the current list of ssh keys
+Create a new ssh key and returns the current list of ssh keys

 ### [New-SvrTlKey](New-SvrTlKey.md)
-Creates a new Certificate or CSR and returns the current list of tls keys
+Create a new Certificate or CSR and returns the current list of tls keys

 ### [New-SvrUnc](New-SvrUnc.md)
 Send in a list of of unc paths to be created